-In cases where there is persistent failure to secure good attendance and offers of support have been unsuccessful in creating change, we may refer to the use of legal prosecution under section 444 of The Education Act 1996 and refer to BCP council to progress to prosecution.
+In cases where there is persistent failure to secure good attendance and offers of support have been unsuccessful in creating change, we may issue a formal 'notice to improve' which provided set periods for attendance to improve with support.
+Where this isn't successful, we may then refer to the use of legal prosecution under section 444 of The Education Act 1996 and refer to BCP council to progress to prosecution.
 Wherever possible, we hope to avoid such action.